bridgechung/bridgechung.github.io/_posts/2026-03-25-declarer-technique-there-and-back-again.markdown

 Are you thinking, "So what?
 We're down already."
 Yes, we lost 3 red tricks and a defensive ruff.
 But how exactly were you going to deal with your 4th round club loser?
 Remember, they broke badly in order for a defender to be able to ruff the second round.
 It doesn't matter if you draw a 3rd trump before playing clubs.
 You will just lose the 4th round of clubs instead.
 This is 9 tricks (5 spades, 4 clubs.)

 But look at this!
 When they ruff the 2nd club, you don't actually lose a trick!
 In return, *you* will ruff the 4th round of clubs.
 This establishes your clubs for 9 total tricks - 5 spades, 1 club ruff, 3 clubs.
-You actually broke even.
+You break even.
 You can lose a ruff or you can lose a club.

 And now, finally, scenario 3...